raheelaahmed/parentingram/README.md

 ### blog:

 * blog app has 2 models in model.py Post and Comment.
-* blog app has 6 main html pages in templates and error pages. main pages are Home page (index.html), post detail page(post_detail.html), template for creating posts(create_post), (post_delete.html) and (update_post.html) for deleting and updating post. finally it has page for search feature(search_post) all the search result are dispalyed on this page.
+* blog app has 7 main html pages in templates and error pages. main pages are Home page (index.html), post detail page(post_detail.html), template for creating posts(create_post), (post_delete.html) and (update_post.html) for deleting and updating post. finally it has page for search feature(search_post) all the search result are dispalyed on this page and profile page.
 * blog app has views for all the templates in views.py file.
 * blog app has all the url for views in urls.py.
 * blog app has form.py which has all the form used for createing and updating posts it has comment form as well.